BUS G100: Introduction To Business

 Writing Assignments

-Special business assignments.
-Students will be assigned appropriate contemporary business cases and will be taught how to determine alternatives and select appropriate solutions.
-Example Project: Develop a business idea and write a preliminary business plan.
+Analyze contemporary business cases to determine alternatives and select solutions.
+Collaborate to develop a business idea and write a preliminary business plan.

 Out-of-class Assignments

-Prepare for quizzes.
-Research current business news stories to share for class discussions.
-Group assignment Example: Prepare a business plan.
+Prepare for quizzes, reports, presentations etc. Research current business news stories to share for class discussions.

 Demonstration of Critical Thinking